MichaelTheChef/ProjectAPI/README.md

 # ProjectAPI
-Simple project management api to help in managing daily project tasks
+serve as a backend for project management applications, allowing users to create, update, and delete projects and tasks, as well as retrieve project details and task information.